Our AP Program is growing!

 Advanced placement courses are the equivalent of introductory college courses, and each course culminates in a national examination.
-Students who take an advanced placement course are expected to take the national examination.
-AP final exams are scored on a scale from 1 to 5.
-“Success” on an AP exam is defined as an exam score of 3 or higher, which is a strong predictor of a student’s ability to do well in college and earn a bachelor’s degree.
-In 2015, 81% of DHS students scored a 3 or higher, compared to 62% in Colorado, and 61% globally!
+Students who take an advanced placement course are strongly encouraged to take the AP examination.
+AP exams are scored on a scale from 1 to 5.
+“Success” on an AP exam is defined as an exam score of 3 or higher, which is a strong predictor of a student’s ability to do well in college.

 AP courses are engaging!